JaSt17/raaven_Pipeline/README.md

 This Git repository contains all the code and notebooks used to process raw Illumina short-read data into a format suitable for data analysis and machine learning tasks conducted during my Master's thesis project at rAAven Therapeutics.

-This pipeline analyzes sequencing data from both the initial plasmid AAV library and tissue samples collected from model organisms injected with that library.
+The pipeline analyzes sequencing data from both the initial plasmid AAV library and tissue samples collected from model organisms injected with that library.
 This allows for the identification of recombinant AAV variants present in different cell types and tissues.

+It is designed to work with both rationally designed libraries, which are based on a provided reference protein sequence file, and with randomly generated libraries, such as NNK libraries or other codon-randomized designs, making it adaptable to a wide range of AAV library formats.

 ![Pipeline](Supplementaries/Pipeline_Illustration.png)